atakhadivi/Algorithmic-Trading/README.md

 # SARMA200STOCHRSI

 This project is a trading bot implemented in Python using the Binance API.
 The bot uses technical indicators like SAR, MA, Stochastic RSI, and more to make trading decisions.
 It fetches real-time data from the Binance exchange, performs technical analysis on the data, and sends trading signals via Telegram.

+#BBRSI
+This script is a trading bot that uses the Binance API to implement a trading strategy based on the Bollinger Bands (BB) and Relative Strength Index (RSI) indicators.
+It fetches historical price data from Binance for various cryptocurrency symbols and calculates the BB and RSI values.
+Based on these values, it generates trading signals and sends them to a Telegram bot.